pjg11/CTF-Writeups/2021-Space-Race/8-Cute-Invoice.md

 # Cute Invoice
 ### medium | crypto | 200 points

+## Challenge Information
+Who knew invoices could be cute?

+## Sub-Challenges
+### [200 points] Cute Invoice
-> Who knew invoices could be secure AND cute?
+Who knew invoices could be secure AND cute?
 Our third-party contractor for space shuttle parts is using the best tooling for sending us secure invoices.
+### Solution
 There were two files attached with the challenge, invoice.pdf and invoice.png

 ![](images/invoicepdf.png)